Travels for Taste

 Soda bread I baked at River Cottage

 Doesn’t that vase look lovely?
-The pretty flowers used in vases come from the grounds and you them in vases of all shapes and size, all over the farm – adds a very homely and welcoming touch.
+The pretty flowers used in vases come from the grounds and are arranged in vases of all shapes and sizes, spread all over the farm this rustic styling adds a very homely and welcoming touch.

 Table decor at River Cottage